raulsperoni/stanford-taggers-tools/README.md

 # Stanford taggers tools
-Side, incomplete project built for a grade Thesis at:
+Set of tools built for a grade Thesis

-Facultad de Ingeniería - Udelar
+at: Facultad de Ingeniería - Udelar

-Raúl Speroni - Martín Steglich
+by: Raúl Speroni - Martín Steglich

+## What is this

+We developed these tools as a side project for our grade thesis.
+The aim was to interact more easily with both Staford NER and Stanford POS taggers.
+We were also interested in training our own spanish model for Tweets, and for that we had to build a tool for the anotation of a new Corpus.
+This is not a finished project, we encourage you to use and modify it under your own responsability.

 ## Installation and execution